vdaas/vald/docs/user/architecture.md

 ### Vald Filter

-Vald Filter have 2 main functionality.
+Vald Filter has 2 main functionality.

 1. Filter request query
 1. Filter response data

 #### Vald Ingress Filter

-Vald Ingress Filter filter the incoming request before processing it.
+Vald Ingress Filter filters the incoming request before processing it.
 Ingress filter uses users request parameters(?)...?

 #### Vald Egress Filter

-Vald Egress Filter filter the response before sending to the user.
+Vald Egress Filter filters the response before sending to the user.
 This component will reorder the response data from the set of the Vald Agent base on the ranking and then response the number of data users want.

 #### Vald Filter Gateway